monkj24/principles_of_data_analytics/README.md

 Task 1  Source the Data Set

-Task 2  The Data structure
+Task 2  The Data Structure

      - A. The shape